Anticipating Better Days

 “I never wanted to know what it would be,” says Ryan about the gifts friends and family would bring to his bedside.
 “The surprise was always the fun of it, and it helped me get through it all and even gave me something to look forward to when I knew I was going to be so sick.”

-Ryan recovered multiple times at the original Houston Mill Atlanta Ronald McDonald House and remembers that despite the debilitating nausea and accompanying exhaustion, the House was special for his entire family and was the difference between dealing with sickness in the comfort of a bed rather than in a car.
+Ryan stayed multiple times at the original Houston Mill Atlanta Ronald McDonald House and remembers that despite the debilitating nausea and accompanying exhaustion, the House was special for his entire family and was the difference between dealing with sickness in the comfort of a bed rather than in a car.

 “We’d have this window of time to get from the hospital and back to the House before it would hit,” he says, remembering chemo’s side effects.
 “It was awful but being able to stay at the House was huge for us.
 It meant my mom could relax and talk to people who were going through the same thing.
 And it meant I didn’t have to dry-heave in a car.”

 In addition to four-time cancer survivor and entrepreneur, Ryan, who now lives in Jacksonville, Florida, can also add musician, recording artist and published author to his résumé.
 In 2010, he released his album, “Between the Lines,” and in 2011 recorded two singles for the American Cancer Society.
-He has a children’s book about dealing with cancer, “You’ll Be All Right, Buddy,” and his memoir, “This is Remission,” landed in 2019.
+He has a children’s book about dealing with cancer, “You’ll Be All Right, Buddy,” and his memoir, “This is Remission,” was published in 2019.

 Much of these accomplishments are the direct result of where he focused his attention during recovery, he says.
-From learning to play the guitar to writing lyrics and later books, Ryan is adamant that moving forward is the best way to survive and that finding hobbies is critical to recovery.
+From learning to play the guitar to writing lyrics and later books, Ryan is adamant that moving forward is the best way to survive and finding hobbies is critical to recovery.